Jason-Thielbar/thinkful-portfolio-project/README.md

 # thinkful-portfolio-project
-A Simple And Not Very
+A Simple And Not Very Good Portfolio.
+I swear if I had 46 more hours I could make it better.